gsbdarc/rf_bootcamp_2024/docs/day4/2_venv.md

 # {{ page.title }}

-Python environments are a foundational aspect of professional Python development, allowing developers to isolate and manage Python packages and dependencies specific to individual projects or tasks.
+Virtual environments are a foundational aspect of professional development, allowing developers to isolate and manage packages and dependencies specific to individual projects or tasks.
 This isolation is crucial in maintaining a clean and organized development workspace, as it prevents conflicts between packages used in different projects.
 Furthermore, virtual environments ensure that projects are reproducible and can be shared with others without compatibility issues, as all the necessary dependencies are clearly defined and contained within the environment.

-Managing Python virtual environments can be achieved through various tools, each offering unique features and benefits.
-The most commonly used tools include:
+## Different Tools for Python Environment Management

-* `venv`: built into Python 3.3 and later.
+* [`venv`](https://docs.python.org/3/library/venv.html): built into Python 3.3 and later.
 (Recommended)
-* `virtualenv`: third-party tool that supports both newer and older Python versions.
-* [Anaconda](https://www.anaconda.com/products/distribution): third-party tool popular in data science.
+* [`Anaconda`](https://www.anaconda.com/products/distribution): third-party tool popular in data science.
-* `Pipenv`: third-party tool that combines package management with virtual environment management.

-The choice of tool often depends on the specific needs of a project and the preferences of a development team.
-For instance, `venv` is typically sufficient for straightforward Python projects, while `virtualenv` might be preferred for projects requiring compatibility with older Python versions or more granular control over the environment.

-Regardless of the tool selected, the best practices for using Python virtual environments involve:
+* [`renv`](https://rstudio.github.io/renv/articles/renv.html): renv package helps you create reproducible environments for your R projects.

+## Best Practices for Environment Management

-1. **Creating a New Environment for Each Project**: This ensures that each project has its own set of dependencies.
+1. **Creating a New Environment for Each Project**: This ensures that each project has its' own set of dependencies.

-2. **Documenting Dependencies**: Clearly listing all dependencies in a requirements file or using a tool that automatically manages this aspect.
+2. **Documenting Dependencies**: Clearly list all dependencies in a requirements file or using a tool that automatically manages this aspect.

-3. **Regularly Updating Dependencies**: Keeping the dependencies up-to-date to ensure the security and efficiency of your projects.
+3. **Regularly Updating Dependencies**: Keep the dependencies up-to-date to ensure the security and efficiency of your projects.

-By adhering to these practices, developers can take full advantage of Python virtual environments, leading to more efficient, reliable, and maintainable code development.

-### Best Practices on the Yens
+## Recommendations on the Yens

-**Recommendation: Utilizing venv for Python Environment Management**
+{: .important}
 We highly recommend using `venv`, Python’s built-in tool for creating virtual environments, especially in shared systems like the Yens.
 This recommendation is rooted in several key advantages that `venv` offers over other tools like `conda`:

 * **Built-in and Simple**: `venv` is included in Python's standard library, eliminating the need for third-party installations and making it straightforward to use, especially beneficial in shared systems where ease of setup and simplicity are crucial.